Heading to Walt Disney World with toddlers? Find out 8 ways to keep your cool when taking a toddler to Walt Disney World in Florida.

 Often first-time visitors to Walt Disney World will go into the parks not knowing what to expect.

-I’m so glad we got a FastPass for Dumbo, the Flying Elephant!
+I’m so glad we got to ride Dumbo, the Flying Elephant!
 Photo credit: Sees the Day Photography

 Walt Disney World requires planning.
 It just does.
 Even if you can usually “wing” other vacations (even Disneyland), you really do need to have a bit of a plan here.